f-silva-archaeo/skyscapeR/README.md

 # skyscapeR
-skyscapeR: an R package for data analysis in skyscape archaeology, archaeoastronomy and cultural astronomy.
+An R package for data analysis in skyscape archaeology, archaeoastronomy and cultural astronomy.